hughbarney/femto/docs/flisp.md

 to the empty string.

 fLisp sends all output to the default output stream.
-If `NULL` is given on initialization, a memory based stream is opened and used.
-The resulting string is available in the output streams `buf` field of the interpreter structure, the length of the string is available in the `len` field.
+If `NULL` is given on initialization, output is suppressed altogether.

-If an exception is thrown inside the Lisp interpreter, the default input stream is reset, an error message is formatted and copied to the `message` buffer of the interpreter, A pointer to the object causing the error is set to the `object` field.
+If an exception is thrown inside the Lisp interpreter an error message is formatted and copied to the `message` buffer of the interpreter, A pointer to the object causing the error is set to the `object` field.
 The `result` field is set to an error specific code:

 `FLISP_ERROR`
 Generic error code.